alexandrugris/my-jekyll-tech-blog/MyBlog/_posts/2017-11-27-domain-driven-design-notes.markdown

 Including the `ID` is debatable: can the `Person` be reteived by its ID by the downstream consumer?
 Is this event intended for the local bounded context or for consumption in another bounded context?
 If the answer is the latter, we may want to include different identification information in the event.

-*Event Transport*
+### Event Transport

-Events can be transported through in-memory data structures or through service busses if the destination is outside the boundaries of the current process.
-No matter what the transport is, it is good to think of the events as a mechanism for decoupling components and thus always ask yourself the question: what if the transport changes?
+Events can be transported through in-memory data structures or through service busses, if the destination is outside the boundaries of the current process.
+No matter what the transport is, it is good to think of  events as a mechanism for decoupling components and thus always ask yourself the question: what if the transport changes?

-*Implementation - simple, in memory, transport*
+Implementation, a simple, in memory, transport:

 ```java
 // marker interface